-The COVID pandemic and associated supply chain issues have had little to no impact on the District's Measure JJ project timelines as projects and materials sourcing have been planned well in advance.
+The COVID pandemic and associated supply chain issues have had little to no impact on the District's Measure JJ project as projects and materials sourcing have been planned well in advance.

-Continued Transition in the District's Facilities Management Team
+The District's Facilities Management Team

-In October 2020, the District's long-time Facilities Director retired.
-After the retirement, the District transitioned the responsibilities for oversight of Measure JJ bond projects to a Core Facilities Team led by the District's Assistant Superintendent of Business Services; Director of Facilities, Maintenance & Operations; and a Facilities Consultant.
+The responsibilities for oversight of Measure JJ bond projects lie with Core Facilities Team led by the District's Assistant Superintendent of Business Services; Assistant Superintendent of Administrative Operations; Director of Facilities, Maintenance & Operations; and a Facilities Consultant.

 The Assistant Superintendent of Business Services serves as the Secretary to the ICOC; all members of the Core Facilities Team and the District's Superintendent provide regular financial and construction status reports at ICOC meetings.
-New for the reconstruction of Solana Vista Elementary School, the District hired a construction manager, TELACU to provide general project oversight.
 TELACU continues to work with the District for the Solana Santa Fe project.
-The construction manager has regularly participated in briefing the ICOC on the status of the Solana Vista and Solana Santa Fe projects.